sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 ### Create SSH Key

-1. Login into the IDA server and create the key pair on the IDA machine.
+1. Login into the IDA server and create the key pair in IDA server.

     ```
      $ssh-keygen -t rsa